 The Pace threshold is 67% successful completion of attempted credit hours.
 A student's Pace is a percentage that is calculated by dividing the sum of completed cumulative credit hours and accepted transfer hours by the sum of the attempted hours and accepted transfer hours.
-Developmental (non-college level) hours are included within the calculation.
-The major change caused by the new rules was the requirement to include the transferred hours in both the numerator and denominator of the calculation.
-Since Pace calculations require the inclusion of transferred credits, students whose SAP appeal was denied may be required to make up their Deficit Pace Units at another institution.
+Developmental (noncollege level) hours are included within the calculation.